Veganized Eggplant Benny + Spaghetti Squash Hashbrowns |

 Either way, the mixing up of spices and nutritional yeast, cutting up tortillas, lightly marinating them in olive oil, shaking it all up and baking in the oven isn't that difficult.
 There is trying a bite or two or 6 while the second batch is baking away, but in the end it is still low yield.
 8 tortillas isn't exactly the bulk bag you might buy for a family.
 However, for a single person, maybe two, having a few here and a few there, this makes a sensible, smarter snack.

-Pumpkin Pie Milkshakes | vegan gluten + grain free
+Pumpkin Pie Milkshakes | vegan gluten + grain free Most importantly, flippin' out-of-this-earth delicious. |

 I have a recipe for a great savory snack, but isn't it always fun to have your dessert first?
 It absolutely is!
 I wanted to do at least one savory snack + one sweet treat for this post.
 Facing the awful problem of having a bit more extra vegan grain free pumpkin pie with homemade gingersnap crust from my last post than I'd thought I'd have left, I knew what needed to be done: Pumpkin Pie Milkshakes!